Our Picks for the Best Occupational Therapy Podcasts

 The Occupied Podcast is a podcast created by Brock Cook, an OT from Australia whose mission is to cover all things occupation in this regularly updated podcast.
 This podcast not only covers occupation but has a huge emphasis on mental health (hooray!) and also has a great variety of interviews with other OTs from around the world.

 The OT 4 Lyfe podcast was created by Sarah Putt in 2018.
 Sarah is a pediatric OT and also happens to be the founder and clinical director of her own private practice.
-She’s created a lot of great podcast epsiodes covering a variety of topics including fieldwork, pediatric occupational therapy, international work, the business side of OT, along with featuring big names in the OT world for informational interviews.
+She’s created a lot of great podcast episodes covering a variety of topics including fieldwork, pediatric occupational therapy, international work, the business side of OT, along with featuring big names in the OT world for informational interviews.

 The OT School House, created by Jayson Davies, is focused on school-based occupational therapy, which features guests to discuss strategies for OTs working in school systems.
 This podcast is a must-listen if you’re going to start a clinical in the schools or are working as a school-based OT already.
 A huge added bonus to this podcast is that you can purchase optional PDUs to earn while listening, which range from 9.99 to 19.99 depending on the PDU amount earned.

 Wishing you could learn about a new OT-related research article every week but don’t always have the time or energy?
 This is where Sarah Lyon’s OT Potential podcast comes in.
 Each week, Sarah covers a new journal article in podcast form (a great way to learn on the go!) to help you learn about relevant studies and their outcomes.
-I love these episodes especially since they range from around 8-20 minutes, so you can get the full scoop on an article on your way to work.
+I love these episodes especially since many of them range from around 8-20 minutes, so you can get the full scoop on an article on your way to work.

 How to Listen to These Podcasts

-If you’re new to podcasting, you might also be wondering where to get started.
+If you’re new to podcasts, you might also be wondering where to get started.
 Fear not, each one of these podcasts has a variety of ways you can listen.
 If you have an iPhone, all of these podcasts are available on your Apple iOS podcast app.

 What are YOUR favorite occupational therapy podcasts?
 Which ones did we miss?
 Please share them in the comments below!